basedwon/query/README.md

 [![Twitter](https://img.shields.io/badge/@basdwon%20-%20?logo=twitter&color=%23383a40)](https://twitter.com/basdwon)
 [![Discord](https://img.shields.io/badge/Basedwon%20-%20?logo=discord&color=%23383a40)](https://discordapp.com/users/basedwon)

-A powerful library that provides a robust and fluent interface to build, parse, and execute queries.
+A powerful JS library that provides a robust and fluent interface to build, parse, and execute queries.
 Designed with the principles of modularity, the library consists of a collection of classes that work in unison to create complex query expressions, translate them into an Abstract Syntax Tree (AST), and execute them.
-Built with modern JavaScript and extensible design patterns.

 ## Features